Black & White Series

 <let/const/var> <name1> = <init1>,..., <namen> = <initn>

-- a variable in a scope- equivalent behavior to C variables
+• equivalent behavior to C variables

-- a constant in a scopevar
+• const - a constant in a scope

-- rules for scope different from
+• rules for scope different from let

 Example